 Housing and associated material living conditions are critical factors for military families in the context of the challenges and stressors Soldiers and their families must cope with in their daily lives.
-A direct connection exists between poor housing conditions and military readiness.
-Concerns among service members about poor housing conditions have been found to make it difficult to focus on the military mission, some service members are leaving the military because of poor housing conditions, and the issue is also impacting the ability to recruit new service members.1
+The Government Accountability Office 11 found that a direct connection exists between poor housing conditions and military readiness.
+Concerns among service members about poor housing conditions have been found to make it difficult to focus on the military mission, some service members are leaving the military because of poor housing conditions, and the issue is also impacting the ability to recruit new service members.